MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 Data Manager is the first page you will see upon entering the Customer 360 app.
 If it's the first time you are using Customer 360, make sure you first went through the *Onboarding Guide*.
 All product sections are accessed through their corresponding tab names in the left-side menu of the app as shown below.

+// Replace with final menu once finalizaed:
 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-menu.png "Data Manager menu")

-## Data Manager sections: Get Data and Entities
+## Data Manager sections: Data Sources and Entities

 In these sections, we explain how to bring data from many of your sources: